It feels like winter again, and the perfect occasion for a toboggan ride tablescape.

 For a toboggan ride tablescape you’ve gotta have snow right?
 Begin with a white tablecloth decorated with shimmering snowflakes.
 Made of woven polyester, the tablecloth launders well and needs little ironing.

 Overhead, snowflakes and icicles dangle from the kitchen chandelier.
-I finally found the crystal snowflakes I was looking for to hang from the light fixture in Casual Christmas Table.
+I kept the light fixture decorated since setting a Casual Christmas Table in December.

-Next, I layered a runner and napkins decorated with moose, polar bear, sled and winter landscape print.
+Next, I layered a runner and napkins decorated with moose and polar bear winter print.

-To better appreciate the fun fabric print, I elected a simple fold and not to use napkin rings.
+To better appreciate the fun fabric print, I elected a simple fold without using napkin rings.

 After all, most of the runner is covered by the centerpiece and two of four place settings.

-After angling the toboggan with a few paperback books, I encircled it with a string of battery-powered lights.
+After angling the toboggan, I elevated the back end with a few paperback books to give the impression of sledding downhill.
+It’s encircled with a string of battery-powered lights.

-Next, I added ‘snow’ all around from the Magical North Pole Village — which I still need to devote a day to putting away (ugh!).
+Next, I added snow all around from the Magical North Pole Village — which I still need to devote an entire day to pack away (ugh!).

 Avoid the Trees